CDCgov/cladecombiner/docs/fixed_agg_workflow.md

 taxa = cladecombiner.read_taxa("path/to/file")
 ```

-If we already have these as a list of strings, we can convert them readily:
+If we already have these as a list of strings in python, we can convert them:

 ```
 import cladecombiner